rdegges/rdegges-blog/articles/2010/reflections-on-the-django-deployment-and-ecosystem-workshops.md

+---
-Title: Reflections on the Django Deployment and Ecosystem Workshops
+title: "Reflections on the Django Deployment and Ecosystem Workshops"
-Date: 2010-12-12
-Tags: programming, python, django
+date: "2010-12-12"
+tags: ["programming", "python", "django"]
+slug: "reflections-on-the-django-deployment-and-ecosystem-workshops"
-Summary: My review of the Django Deployment and Ecosystem workshop.
-It was great!
+description: "My review of the Django Deployment and Ecosystem workshop.
+It was great!"
+---

 ![Dump Truck Sketch][]